-COVID-19 Cases in Texas
+COVID-19 Timeline in North Texas

-Case data pulled from a variety of sources including county health departments, Texas Department of State Health Services, KXAN-TV in Austin and KPRC-TV in Houston.
+Case data pulled from a variety of sources including county health departments and the Texas Department of State Health Services.

 For the latest information, check out the CDC's website, as well as the World Health Organization's site.
 State and city governments are also sharing phone numbers for local hotlines and other resources.
-Follow all our coronavirus coverage here.
+Follow all of our coronavirus coverage here.